Wilfred/difftastic/README.md

 ## Known Issues

+Performance
-Performance.
-Difftastic scales relatively poorly on files with a large number of changes, and can use a lot of memory.
+ * scales relatively poorly on files with a large number of changes
+ * can use a lot of memory

+Display
-Display.
-Difftastic has a side-by-side display which usually works well, but can be confusing.
+ * has a side-by-side display which usually works well but can be confusing

+Robustness
-Robustness.
-Difftastic regularly has releases that fix crashes.
+ * regularly has releases that fix crashes.

 ## Non-goals

+Patching
-Patching.
-Difftastic output is intended for human consumption, and it does not generate patches that you can apply later.
-Use `diff` if you need a patch.
+ * output is intended for human consumption and does not generate patches that you can apply later
+   * use `diff` if you need a patch

 (Patch files are also line-oriented, which is too limited for difftastic.
 Difftastic might find additions and removals on the same line, and it tracks the relationship between line numbers in the old and new file.)

+Merging
-Merging.
-AST merging is a hard problem that difftastic does not address.
+ * AST merging is a hard problem that difftastic does not address

 ## FAQ